wmorgan/dcos-docs/1.7/usage/stateful-services/stateful-services-with-marathon/index.md

 # Cleanup

-In order to completely remove the above setup, you delete the service:
+In order to restore the state of your cluster as it was before installing the stateful service, you delete the service:

 ```shell
 $ dcos marathon app remove postgres